fbpx

 Between inspections, it is important to regularly monitor your equipment and keep an eye out for signs of failure or impending failure.
 Repair issues can quickly become a safety issue prior to your annual inspection; it is imperative that you avoid any safety issues at all costs.

-So what should you look for?
-Our team of experts at SuperService™ have provided a checklist of key elements for determining if your crane or hoist needs some SuperService™ TLC and a quick holiday at one of our Brisbane workshop.
-Keep an eye out for …
+So, what should you look for?
+Our team of experts at SuperService™ has provided a checklist of the key elements to determine if your crane or hoist needs some SuperService™ TLC and a quick holiday at one of our Brisbane workshops.
+Here’s what to keep an eye out for …

 Excessive Wear

 Cracks, distortion, or significant wear can compromise the safety and performance of your crane or hoist.
-Regularly check the following parts and mechanisms for excessive wear, cracks, or distortion:
+Regularly check the following parts and mechanisms for warning signs:

 • All welds on the machine